 If you’re not from the U.S or you’re part of a younger U.S generation, you might not have a lot of personal experience with checks—a paper-based method of money transfer.
-They’re rapidly going out of style as newer electronic payment methods become more convenient and secure, but they’re far from gone: a lot of infrastructure and habits have been built around checks in the U.S.
+They’re rapidly going out of style as newer electronic payment methods become more convenient and secure, but they’re far from gone: a lot of infrastructure and habits have been built around checks in the U.S. But how do checks work?

 The basic concept is simple: an individual or a business writes down an amount of money and a recipient on a piece of paper issued by a bank.
 The recipient deposits the check, the banks initiate a transfer between accounts, and the transaction is complete.
 There are a lot of different types of checks, though, several behind-the-scenes steps between Person A writing a check and Person B getting money.

 What’s a check?
+How does it work?

 At its most basic, a check is just an IOU saying that the payer (the person writing the check) is promising the payee (the recipient of the check) a certain amount of money from their bank account.
 The vital elements of a check are: